 DCBL Suppression: According to Zephry, the DCBL Suppression system is the industry’s first range hood motor powered by brushless, direct current energy (DC) versus traditional AC energy.
 This translates to increased power and efficiency while lowering noise and energy consumption.
 Zephyr claims that this technology is 77% more energy efficient with up to 77% less noise.

-This boutique brand is well known among designers, for it’s Industry changing customizable options, offering hoods in nearly every type of metal, finish, texture and combination available on the market.
+This boutique brand is well known among designers, for it's Industry changing customizable options, offering hoods in nearly every type of metal, finish, texture and combination available on the market.
 Development of innovative software that connects artisans to consumers through a direct to consumer business model.
-This brand is best known for its copper range hoods.
+This brand is best known for its copper range hoods and black range hoods.

 Innovations in Design